How do I know if my Roomba is charging? (Light Turns Off)

 Look at the indicator light as soon as you place the Roomba in dock.
 If the light is amber or blinking, or turns off after flashing, your Roomba is charging correctly.

-Different models have different indicators that display charging statistics.
 Some models have a light indicator on the dock or the Roomba itself, which can be a single LED light or a series of lights.

-Here’s a data table that shows the indication of a Roomba, whether it’s charging or not.
+Here’s a data table that shows the indication of a Roomba, whether it’s charging or not:

 Charging Status Light Indicator